February 5, 2025

 - SOLIDWORKS Review, Ryan S.

 Tinkercad is probably the most beginner-friendly 3D printing software out there, and I wanted to see if it was just for kids and hobbyists or if it could handle more serious printing needs.
-Unlike the other tools I tested, which focus on parametric modeling, industrial workflows, or advanced simulation, Tinkercad is all about accessibility.
+Unlike the other tools I evaluated, which focus on parametric modeling, industrial workflows, or advanced simulation, Tinkercad is all about accessibility.

 It’s a web-based program that lets you drag, drop, and combine shapes to create 3D models, making it perfect for someone who has never worked with CAD before.